-In 2016, Karachi has an estimated population of more than 16 million people, which makes it the the 7th largest urban agglomeration and the largest city in the Muslim world.
+In 2016, Karachi had an estimated population of more than 16 million people, which makes it the the 7th largest urban agglomeration and the largest city in the Muslim world.

-Karachi has grown rapidly in the last few decades and the metropolitan area has more than 23 million people, with a population density of over 24,000 people per square kilometer, or 63,000 per square mile.
-This means Karachi is by far more dense than any other "megacity" with an urban population of more than 10 million except Dhaka, Bangladesh and Mumbai.
+Karachi has proliferated in the last few decades, and the metropolitan area has more than 23 million people, with a population density of over 24,000 people per square kilometer, or 63,000 per square mile.
+This means Karachi is by far more dense than any other "megacity" with an urban population of more than 10 million except Dhaka, Bangladesh, and Mumbai.
 This makes Karachi the largest city in Pakistan.
 Karachi was previously the capital of Pakistan until Islamabad was constructed.

-Karachi's rapid growth and large migration mean nearly 5 million people, or 50% of the population, in 2000 lived in slums, a number that is believed to have grown.
+Karachi's rapid growth and massive migration mean nearly 5 million people, or 50% of the population, in 2000 lived in slums, a number that is believed to have grown.

 By the time Pakistan gained independence in 1947, the population was mostly Sindhi and Baloch Muslims, Sikhs and Hindus.
-Karachi has historically been home to a large number of Gujarati Muslims, who were very early settlers to the area and form a majority in Saddar Town.
-Large Gujarati Muslim communities in Karachi are the Chhipa, Ghanchi, Memon, Khoja, Bohra and Tai.
+Karachi has historically been home to a large number of Gujarati Muslims, who were very early settlers to the area and formed a majority in Saddar Town.
+Large Gujarati Muslim communities in Karachi are the Chhipa, Ghanchi, Memon, Khoja, Bohra, and Tai.

 After the 1950s, most non-Muslims left Karachi for India, but there are still small communities of Anglo-Indians, Parsis, and Goan Catholics.
 Many Muslim Muhajirs came to Karachi after independence from India to escape anti-Muslim programs in the country.
 This is why Karachi today has many South Asians.
-Descendants of Muslim refugees who left India are called Muhajirs and they form a very large group in the city.
-They include Urdu, Gujarati, Marathi, Konkani, Rajasthani and Malabari Muslims.
+Descendants of Muslim refugees who left India are called Muhajirs, and they form a huge group in the city.
+They include Urdu, Gujarati, Marathi, Konkani, Rajasthani, and Malabari Muslims.
 Muhajirs are the largest ethnic group, accounting for 50% of the population.